Jack-Duffy/JackDuffy18/navigation/snake.md

             console.log("Snake image loaded successfully.");
         };

-        // Handle errors if the images fail to load foodImage.onerror = function() {
+        foodImage.onerror = function() {
     console.error("Failed to load food image.");
+    // Fallback to a default color block for food

-            foodImage = null; // Fallback to color block if image fails };
+        foodImage = null; // Optional: You can set a fallback image here if needed.
+        };

         snakeImage.onerror = function() {
             console.error("Failed to load snake image.");
-            snakeImage = null; // Fallback to color block if image fails };
+        // Fallback to a default color block for the snake snakeImage = null; // Optional: You can set a fallback image here if needed.
+    };

         /* Display Control */